How much do I need to retire

 Make a tax-savvy retirement savings plan

 Would a traditional 401(k), Roth IRA or Roth 401(k) serve you best?
+Hopefully, by now you already have a retirement account, but if you’re just starting out on your journey to financial independence, there are a few things to know about these accounts.
 Yes, 401(k) plans are taxed when you withdraw your money, but unless you can see the future, it’s hard to tell what tax rates will be at that point.
 Roth plans require you to pay taxes today on your contribution as they go into your account, but then your money grows tax-free.
 There are also limits on how much you can contribute to these retirement plans – as well as plenty of hidden fees.
 Check out more details for assessing how tax-savvy your retirement plan is and make sure you’re making the best choices for your finances not only now, but in the years to come.

 Create your nest egg